Convert PPT to Video with AI Online

 Automated Slide-to-Scene Conversion

 Skip the manual video editing and clunky screen recording software.
-Simply import your PowerPoint (.ppt) or PDF file directly into the platform, and the AI will automatically break down your presentation, turning every individual slide into its own neatly formatted video scene.
-The conversion from pptx file to video only takes a few seconds.
+Simply import your PowerPoint (.ppt) or PDF file directly into the platform, and the AI will automatically break down your presentation, turning every individual slide into its own perfectly formatted video scene.
+The conversion from pptx file to video takes seconds.

-A grid of imported PowerPoint slides automatically organised into separate video scenes within the HeyGen editor interface.
+A grid of imported PowerPoint slides automatically organized into separate video scenes within the HeyGen editor interface.

 Eliminate the frustration of stumbling over words and doing multiple live takes.
 You can take the exact speaker notes you have already written for your presentation and paste them directly into the text box for each corresponding slide, flawlessly guiding your AI avatar's delivery.
 You can also use text-to-speech or record your own voice for a personal touch.